2023 Community Connectedness Grants

 - Complete the online application using the application webform.
 (If you experience difficulties using the webform, please contact us at email@example.com.)

 A step-by-step guide for completing the PlanH Community Connectedness Grant application is available here.

 Community Connectedness Grants

-Grants of up to $5,000 each plus in-kind supports are available for approximately 20 Indigenous and local governments working with health authorities and other partners to better understand priority areas and local needs and to enhance a sense of belonging within local community.
+Grants of up to $5,000 each are available for Indigenous and local governments working with health authorities and other partners to better understand priority areas and local needs and to enhance a sense of belonging within the local community.

 The following government organizations are eligible to apply:

 The following organizations are not eligible to apply as a primary applicant:

 This opportunity could be for you if you: